jarodlam/cookbook/content/recipes/mums-malaysian-curry/index.md

     * Chopped onion
     * Garlic and ginger
     * Curry/kaffir lime leaves
-    * Lemongrass
+    * Lemongrass, bruised
     * Curry powder+water paste
 * Whole chicken, chopped
 * Potato, chopped
 * Coconut cream

 ## Method
 * Fry aromatics in a deep pot.
+Once they start to brown, add curry paste and fry some more.
-* Add whole chopped chicken and cook for a bit.
+* Add whole chopped chicken with just enough water to cover the chicken.
+Cook until browning.
 * Add coarsely chopped potato and mix.
 * Add large amount of boiling water, simmer for at least 30 min.
 * Add salt and pepper to taste.
 Cook until chicken is cooked, potatoes are soft, and soup reduced, could take another 30 min.